 - Manual penis stretching (The top four different techniques for you to try)

-We’ll assess each one and give you a frank opinion of how effective they are.
-We’ll also offer some advice on how to stretch your penis as well as maximizing your results and showcasing your new-found gains.
-But before we get to that, let’s take a look at some of the science and history of penis stretching.
+We’ll assess each penis exercise and give you a frank opinion of how effective they are.
+We’ll also offer advice on some crucial warm-up and cool-down techniques as well as explaining how to maximize your results and showcase your new-found gains.
+But before we get to that, let’s look at some of the science and history of penis stretching.

-The science behind penis stretching is sound, it’s not a scam or fake news—and it can work for you too.
-But there are some mixed messages and ‘bro-science’ that can cause confusion and lead to guys ending up with flawed advice.
-So let’s set the record straight.
+The science behind increasing penis size through penis stretching is sound, it’s not a scam or fake news—and it can work for you too.
+But there are some mixed messages and ‘bro-science’ about how to make your dick bigger that can cause confusion and lead to guys ending up with flawed advice.
+So, let’s set the record straight.

 When you get turned on, blood flows into spaces within the corpus cavernosum.
 Chemical, physical, and physiological processes kick in, ensuring that blood stays trapped inside your dick—making you harder and longer (and literally hotter).

 So, is there a way to expand the spaces that the blood flows into?
 Would that mean more blood is trapped in your dick?
 And could that increase the size of your cock?
 The answer to those three questions is yes.
 Absolutely.
 And that’s the premise of penis stretching.

 Many of the techniques we’ll look at, apply this logic—seeking to increase those gaps in the corpus cavernosum and, by so doing, increasing the size of your cock.
 So, does penis stretching work?
 Let's find out.